arunsammit/Digital-VLSI/README.md

 # Digital-VLSI
-Implementation of various Digital Hardware/Circuits using Verilog HDL
+Implementation of various Digital Hardware/Circuits using Verilog HDL in Xilinx ISE simulation software